 - Which plugins are used

 - Which plugins have been forgotten

 - Whether all aspects of your site are up to date

 No idea where to begin?
-Give our WordPress experts a call on 01295 266644 and we can perform a full site audit, offering guidance on WordPress speed optimisation and much more.
+Give our WordPress experts a call on 01295 266644 and we can perform a deep-dive website test, offering guidance on WordPress speed optimisation and much more.